 The ubiquitous śmigus-dyngus casserole is an American addition to the day and a requirement to properly celebrate Polish pride in the U.S. It is made with smoked sausage and sauerkraut—traditionally the leftovers from Easter dinner.
 You don't have to wait for Easter leftovers, though.
 The casserole is a great quick meal or potluck dish any time of the year.
 Usually, the casserole is accompanied by beer.

-Other favorite foods on this day include kielbasa, pierogies, golabki (a cabbage-wrapped burrito), krupni (a Polish honey liqueur), bigos (a Polish stew) and vodka.
+Other favorite foods on this day include kiełbasa, pierogi, gołąbki (stuffed cabbage), krupni (a Polish honey liqueur), bigos (a Polish stew), and vodka.

 Although originally the boys doused the girls, In recent years, turnabout is fair play.
-Girls have taken to soaking and switching boys in retaliation, but usually on the next day—Easter Tuesday.
-Smigus-Dyngus celebrations are still popular in Polish cities and rural areas.
-Smigus-Dyngus is observed in some American communities, most notably Buffalo, New York, which holds the largest Smigus-Dyngus Day celebration in the United States, followed closely by South Bend, Indiana, Chicago, Cleveland and Hamtramck, Michigan—all of which have large Polish-American populations.
+Girls have taken to soaking and switching boys in retaliation, but usually on the next day—Easter Tuesday. Śmigus-Dyngus celebrations are still popular in Polish cities and rural areas and also is observed in some American communities, most notably Buffalo, N..Y., which holds the largest Śmigus-Dyngus Day celebration in the United States, followed closely by South Bend, Ind., Chicago, Cleveland, and Hamtramck, Mich.—all of which have large Polish-American populations.

 U.S. activities in Polish-American communities usually include Śmigus-Dyngus Day parades, polka bands, the wearing of red-and-white clothing, pussy willows, water, Polish food and beer, and the crowning of Miss Dyngus.